 New Jersey American Water Company supplies potable water to the rehabilitation and redevelopment areas.
 The projects proposed in this redevelopment plan will amount to only a moderate increase in water supply needs, which will be within the Township's permitted allocation.
-Buildings within the redevelopment area are served by individual septic systems.
-Changes of use of the existing buildings must comply with state health regulations for septic systems.
-New buildings must comply with these regulations as well.
+Currently, the redevelopment area has a shared septic field.
+Mansfield Township is currently studying the viability of bringing public wastewater infrastructure to Columbus village.
+In the interim, there may be the possibility to use the ballfield that is part of the redevelopment area as a new community septic system and disposal field that would serve the redevelopment of the former and current municipal buildings.